jchambers/pushy/README.md

 Making the most of your system resources for high-throughput applications always takes some effort.
 To guide you through the process, we've put together a wiki page covering some [best practices for using Pushy](https://github.com/jchambers/pushy/wiki/Best-practices).
 All of these points are covered in much more detail on the wiki, but in general, our recommendations are:

 - Treat `ApnsClient` instances as long-lived resources
-- Use listeners if you want to track the status of your push notifications
+- Add follow-up tasks to `CompletableFutures` if you want to track the status of your push notifications
 - Use a flow control strategy to avoid enqueueing push notifications faster than the server can respond
 - Choose a number of threads and concurrent connections that balances CPU time and network throughput